RostCS/DU-FuelScreen/README.md

 - Ingame: RostNerd

 ## Changelog

+**v1.4** - 9/28/2020

+- Features: Added Support for Rocket Tanks
+- Features: Temporarily removed support for configuration via lua paramaters
+- Backend: Added new arrays containing the list of rocketTanks and rocketTankNames
+- Readme: Updated Gif to show rocket tank support

 **v1.3** - 9/25/2020
 - Features: Added Support for any configuration of 8 tanks, rather than a limit of 4 atmospheric, and 4 space tanks